M.A. Program Admission and Degree Requirements

 - An official transcript of undergraduate work reflecting an overall QPA of 2.5 or above

-- For full consideration, applicants for Fall admission must submit all application materials, including GRE scores, by May 1, and applicants for Spring admission must submit all materials by November 1.
+- For full consideration, applicants for Fall admission must submit all application materials by May 1, and applicants for Spring admission must submit all materials by November 1.
 We encourage early application: graduate teaching assistantships are limited in number and will be awarded on a competitive basis.

 The Graduate Committee will evaluate each application using the following criteria ratings: